spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_generalInformation_manufacturingDate |
 | **Expected Value** | Date in the format YYYY-MM                                                           |

----

 ##### 6.1.1.6 batteryStatus {#DigitalBatteryPassport_generalInformation_batteryStatus}

-The *batteryStatus* indicates the lifecycle phase of the battery, such as "Original" or "Reused," which is essential for managing battery recycling and reuse.
+The `batteryStatus` indicates the lifecycle phase of the battery, such as "Original" or "Reused," which is essential for managing battery recycling and reuse.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|